TheOregonian/long-term-care-db/README.md

 # Long-term Care Complaints Data and Analysis

-This repo includes the data and code that support eleven passages from the story "[Kept in the Dark](www.oregonlive.com/senior-care)", published online on oregonlive.com on April 21, 2017 and in print on April 23.
+This repo includes the data and code that support ten passages from the story "Kept in the Dark" (www.oregonlive.com/senior-care), published online on oregonlive.com on April 21, 2017 and in print on April 23.

 Below are passages from the story and links to the code that substantiates them.
 The [data](https://github.com/TheOregonian/database-story/blob/master/data), [notebooks](https://github.com/TheOregonian/database-story/blob/master/notebooks) and [scraper](https://github.com/TheOregonian/database-story/blob/master/scraper) folders have their own README files, if you'd like more details.